Criminal Justice at NMU

 Transfer students who want to major in criminal justice or loss prevention for the bachelor’s degree must complete a minimum of 20 credits with the NMU Criminal Justice Department.
 At least 8 of these credits must be at the 300-level or above.
 Transfer students who want to enter the associate degree program in criminal justice must complete a minimum of 12 credits with the NMU Criminal Justice Department.

-All criminal justice and loss prevention courses used for the criminal justice major, loss prevention major and the criminal justice minor, or the associate degrees in criminal justice and law enforcement must be completed with a grade of "C" or better.
+All criminal justice and loss prevention courses used for the criminal justice major, loss prevention major, criminal justice minor, wildlife conservation law and policing minor and the associate degrees in criminal justice and law enforcement must be completed with a grade of "C" or better.

 Students are encouraged to complete at least one year of study in a foreign language.
 Language study could be undertaken to satisfy either the formal studies requirement or the requirement for a bachelor of arts degree.